flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 Error: listen EACCES: permission denied 0.0.0.0:8080
 ```

-You can see if a port is occupied by making sure the MCDU Server is off and running this command:
+You can see if a port is occupied by making sure the MCDU Server is off and then running this command:

 Windows Command Line:
 ```